Recoskie/AI-Matrix/index.md

 Also, the Matrix can be used to improve the performance of functions that use loops to calculate results into simple calculations.
 The calculation abilities of this matrix go far beyond the third dimension.
 Thus can solve very complex problems.
-For more information on what types of things this applies to, see section <a href="#solve-as-seq">Solve as seq</a>.
+For more information on what types of things this applies to, see section <a href="#seq-s">Solve as seq.</a>.

 Not only can stuff be dimensional inside each other per sums.
 We also have expanding horizontal dimensions.<br />